TL;DR

-As an FCA-authorised expert with over 800,000 policies issued, WeCovr helps thousands of people navigate the UK private medical insurance market.
+As an insurance intermediary with over 1,000,000 policies issued, WeCovr specialists or broker partners help thousands of people navigate the UK private medical insurance market.
 This guide demystifies moratorium underwriting, one of the most common—and often misunderstood—ways to get private health cover, helping you make an informed choice for your health.

 Step-by-step on moratorium terms, eligibility, exclusions, and the impact on claims